GriefPrevention/GriefPrevention-Docs/api.md

 # Adding GriefPrevention as a maven/gradle/etc. dependency

-GriefPrevention will be added to maven central soon - in the meantime, there's this neat thing called [JitPack](https://jitpack.io/#GriefPrevention/GriefPrevention) that makes a public maven repo for public Github repos on the fly.
+GriefPrevention will be added to maven central sometime before v20 - in the meantime, there's this neat thing called [JitPack](https://jitpack.io/#GriefPrevention/GriefPrevention) that makes a public maven repo for public Github repos on the fly.
 According to it, this is all you need to do to add to your pom.xml:
 ```xml
 	<repositories>